apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 (The leader counts as a follower as well.
 You can always vote for yourself ) has synced up with the leader, they have the same state.
 This state consists of all of the proposals that the leader believes have been committed and the proposal to follow the leader, the NEW_LEADER proposal.
-(Hopefully you are thinking to yourself, _Does the set of proposals that the leader believes has been committed include all the proposals that really have been committed?_ The answer is _yes_.
+(Hopefully, you are thinking to yourself, _Does the set of proposals that the leader believes has been committed include all the proposals that really have been committed?_ The answer is _yes_.
 Below, we make clear why.)